nicklockwood/AsyncImageView/README.md

 Installation
 --------------

-To use the AsyncImageView in an app, just drag the AsyncImageView class files into your project and add the QuartzCore framework to your project.
+To use the AsyncImageView in an app, just drag the AsyncImageView class files into your project.

 Categories